Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Pumphrey Law | Tallahassee Grand Theft Attorney

-Grand Theft is a major charge in Florida that can result in severe consequences.
-A conviction for grand theft can lead to paying expensive fines and lengthy imprisonment.
-If you are charged with Grand Theft in Leon, Gadsden or Wakulla County, an experienced grand theft lawyer can defend you.
+If you are charged with Grand Theft in Leon, Gadsden or Wakulla County, a grand theft lawyer with Pumphrey Law Firm can help you.
 Our attorneys will seek to get your charges reduced or dismissed.
-Don Pumphrey and his team of attorneys are prepared to fight for you and your future.
+Don Pumphrey and his team bring a wealth of strategic expertise, along with a relentless commitment to safeguarding your rights.

 Call Pumphrey Law Firm today at (850) 681-7777 to set up a free consultation regarding your grand theft charge.